Kappa Alpha Order: Symbols

-Association with Robert E. Lee
+Robert E. Lee

 The founding members of Kappa Alpha Order enrolled at Washington College (now Washington and Lee University) in the spring semester of 1866.
-Robert E. Lee was the president of the college from the summer of 1865 until his death in 1870.
-James Ward Wood, one of the founders of the Order, fought with Lee and the Confederacy in Company F of the 7th Virginia Cavalry.
+Robert E. Lee was the president of the college from the summer of 1865 until he died in 1870.
+James Ward Wood, one of the founders of the order, fought with Lee and the Confederacy in Company F of the 7th Virginia Cavalry.
 Material published by the organization describes Lee as "a true gentleman, the last gentle knight."
+At the 1923 Convention, Lee was designated as the "Spiritual Founder" of the order by member John Temple Graves.

-Lee became the spiritual founder (i.e. moral role model) in 1923 and part of the KA Mission Statement in 1994.
-Prior to this, the fraternity maintained no formal ties to Lee, but fraternity manuscripts mentioned Southern culture and Lee's influence on the fraternity in a number of ways.
-For example, the History and Catalogue of the Kappa Alpha Fraternity (published by Chi Chapter at Vanderbilt University in 1891 with permission by the Fifteenth Kappa Alpha Convention) describes the organization's founding:
+Lee became the spiritual founder (i.e. a moral role model) in 1923 and part of the KA Mission Statement in 1994.
+Before this, the fraternity maintained no formal ties to Lee, but fraternity manuscripts mentioned Southern culture and Lee's influence on the fraternity in many ways.
+For example, the History and Catalogue of the Kappa Alpha Fraternity (published by the Chi chapter at Vanderbilt University in 1891 with permission by the Fifteenth Kappa Alpha Convention) describes the organization's founding:

-"Conceived and matured at a college of which Gen. R. E. Lee was president, at the close of a fateful military conflict; in the Valley of Virginia made dear to Southern hearts by its vigor in battling for Southern rights...plundered and wrecked by the infamous Hunter's invading force; among the people with whom Stonewall Jackson lived till duty called him to arms... with this environment it was but natural that the Order should be of a semi-military type and have for its aim the cultivation and graces conceived to be distinctively Southern."
+Conceived and matured at a college of which Gen. R. E. Lee was president, at the close of a fateful military conflict; in the Valley of Virginia made dear to Southern hearts by its vigor in battling for Southern rights...plundered and wrecked by the infamous Hunter's invading force; among the people with whom Stonewall Jackson lived till duty called him to arms... with this environment it was but natural that the Order should be of a semi-military type and have for its aim the cultivation and graces conceived to be distinctively Southern.